 Gyeongju – £5-15 – 2hrs 2 mins

 Busan also has an equally vast number of bus routes which links it to the rest of the country.

 Seoul – £15-28 – 4hrs 15min

 Ulsan – £7-8 – 1hr 18min

-Luckily Busan has an incredibly reliable and extensive subway network which covers the entire city.
+Luckily Busan has an incredibly reliable and extensive subway network that covers the entire city.
 Most of the attractions worth seeing can be travelled to via one of the subway lines.
 If not, then the equally efficient bus system will get you the rest of the way.

 Busan also has an extensive public bus network that covers ranges further than the subway lines.
 Despite it always being a bit of a challenge trying to figure out which bus routes to take, most free travel maps and even hostel staff will know or be able to work out which numbers you need to take.
 Why not also check out the info found earlier on in this guide?

 Being an enormous metropolitan city, there are plenty of accommodation options available through all price ranges.
 Prices for hostels start from £8 but start rising quickly.
-They are also clustered in throughout the city in the most touristy areas.
+They are also clustered throughout the city in the most touristy areas.

 There is an even more extensive selection of motels, guesthouses and hotels spread across the main areas of Busan, however can get pretty expensive.

 Busan, much like most other regions throughout South Korea comes with its own local flavour and speciality food.
 Some of which include “Hoe”, a sample of fresh raw fish, Dwaeji Gukbap (pork soup), Milmyeon (cold noodles) and Ssiat Hotteok (sweet pancakes) for dessert.